EddyVerbruggen/nativescript-ar/README.md

 ### Supported platforms
 * iPhone SE, 6s, iPad Pro, iPad 2017, or newer.
 Running iOS 11 or newer.
-* Android support will be added, but there's currently hardly anyone on the planet with an Android device capable of running AR anyway.
+* Android support is work in progress - but there's currently hardly anyone on the planet with an Android device capable of running AR anyway.

 ## Installation
 From the command prompt go to your app's root folder and execute: